tracktwo/xcomsave/README.md

 ### All Platforms

 CMake is needed for all platforms.
 Run it on the provided CMakeLists.txt file to build the project/build files for your platform.
 I recommend running it from a subdirectory (e.g. build) so it doesn't pollute the main repo with build artifacts.

-Use `git clone --recursive ` to obtain the source otherwise submodule `json11` will disappear.
+Use `git clone --recursive` to obtain the source otherwise the required `json11` and `zlib` submodules will not be populated and will need to be manually updated after cloning.

 ### Windows